simensen/fig-leaf/transform-logical-paths.md

 **File System Path Base**: A file system path on which a transformation is based.
-If the _file system path base_ represents a directory the trailing directory separator SHOULD be omitted.
+If the _file system path base_ represents a directory the trailing directory separator MUST be omitted.

 > By not specifying this having anything to do with directories we open up
-> the ability to transform full paths, not just prefixes.
-We recommend
+> the ability to transform full paths, not just "prefixes."
+So we lose being
-> (SHOULD) that users never specify file system path base with a trailing
+> able to specify "/src/" over "/src", but get a lot of simplicity by requiring
-> slash, even for directories, but we can leave this fuzzy if it is desired
+> the user to specify conforming paths and not requiring each implementation
-> to be so.
-I'd be just as happy changing SHOULD to MUST. :)
+> to try and sanitize input in the same way.

 2. Specification